IgniteUI/igniteui-react-examples/templates/sample/ReadMe.md

 - [Source Code](#Source-Code)
 - [Instructions](#Instructions)

-This folder contains implementation of {PlatformName} application with example of {SampleDisplayName}.
+This folder contains implementation of {PlatformName} application with example of {ComponentName} {SampleDisplayName}.
 <!-- in the {ComponentName} component -->
 <!-- [{ComponentName}]({DocsUrl}) -->